Building AI agents sounds fun until you actually build one. Then a different set of problems shows up — ones nobody writes about.

 Knowledge base: markdown is fine until it isn’t

-Most people start with markdown files and a set of instructions for how to index and cross-validate them.
+I started with markdown files and a set of instructions for how to index and cross-validate them.
 It works early on.
 The problem is that as the knowledge base grows, more and more tokens go toward retrieving the right information — and fewer toward actually solving the problem.
 Context windows fill up with retrieval noise.

 Andrej Karpathy’s approach: interconnected markdown in Obsidian